-Clouds is a new publishing imprint involved in the publication of art books in Aotearoa New Zealand.
+Clouds is a small publishing house involved in the publication of art books in Aotearoa New Zealand.

-We are primarily interested in increasing the supply of interesting (beyond PR) artists' books, documents and essays.
+We are primarily interested in increasing the supply of interesting tomes and slimmer volumes both about and by artists.

 - - - - - - - - - - - - - - - - - - - - - - - -